ProductBuilders/productbuilders/README.md

-# ProductBuilders
+# Product Builders

-> An open-source book guiding non-technical founders to build products with AI tools
+> An open-source guide for non-technical founders: Anyone can build Apps!

-## About this Book
+## About this Guide

-ProductBuilders is an open-source, collaborative book that guides non-technical founders and entrepreneurs through the process of building and launching digital products using AI-powered tools.
-It emphasizes problem identification, user understanding, and iterative development.
+Product Builders is an open-source, collaborative guide that helps non-technical founders and entrepreneurs build and launch digital products using AI-powered tools.
+It emphasizes problem identification, user understanding, and iterative development, all without requiring coding knowledge.

 ## Key Topics Covered